 Members of the Community Safety Partnership include representatives from statutory and voluntary organisations as well as from the business sector.
 The Partnership Steering Group includes representatives from:

-The steering group meets bi-monthly to monitor and oversee the work of the geographical Local Action Groups (LAGs) along with the Drugs and Alcohol Implementation Group and the Domestic Abuse Forum.
+The Partnership Steering Group meets 4 times a year to monitor and oversee the work of the geographical local action groups (LAGs) along with the domestic and sexual violence and abuse forum.

 In East Devon there are four LAGs which meet every six weeks and which are attended by representatives from a variety of different agencies.
 The four groups namely Honiton, Axe Valley (Axminster and Seaton), Exmouth and Sidmouth and Ottery St Mary are not only responsible for the towns but also for the rural areas surrounding them.
 In Mid Devon there are three such LAGs.
 The domestic and sexual violence and abuse forum meets quarterly.

-You can read a full version of East and Mid Devon Community Safety Partnership 2012-15 Plan with actions plans for each of the main aims.
+You can read a full version of The East and Mid Devon Community Safety Partnership 2017-18 Plan with actions plans for each of the main aims.